-Magnolia Health, herein referred to as "Magnolia Health, Magnolia, the health plan, the plan", is committed to the provision of a well-designed and well-implemented Quality Program.
-The health plan's culture, systems, and processes are structured around its mission to improve the physical and behavioral health of all enrolled members, which includes a focus on health outcomes, as well as healthcare process measures and member and provider experience.
-The Quality Program utilizes a systematic approach to quality using reliable and valid methods of monitoring, analysis, evaluation, and improvement in the delivery of health care provided to all members, including those with special needs.
+Magnolia Health is committed to the provision of a well-designed and well-implemented Quality Program.
+The health plan's culture, systems, and processes are structured around the purpose and mission to improve the health of all enrolled members, which includes a focus on health outcomes, as well as healthcare process measures and member and provider experience.

+The Quality Program utilizes a systematic approach to quality using reliable and valid methods of monitoring, analysis, evaluation, and improvement in the delivery of health care provided to all members.
+Whenever possible, Magnolia Health's Quality Program supports processes and activities designed to achieve demonstrable and sustainable improvement in the health status of its members.
+This systematic approach to quality improvement provides a continuous cycle for assessing the quality of care and services by addressing both medical and non-medical drivers of health and promoting health equity.